gocardless/prometheus-client-ruby-data-stores-experiments/data_stores/README.md

 is a shared area in memory that we can access in a controlled, safe, concurrent manner, and that's precisely what Redis is.

-This store ended up being (on Linux) much slower than accessing disks directly (even with `PStore`).
-However, in other environments, it may actually be faster, so if the file-based stores are too slow for your use case, try running the benchmarks in this repo in your environment, maybe Redis will help.

 It's important to note that for this to work well, each server would need their own local Redis server (unlike the usual configuration where there's a shared Redis server for all the App servers).
 Not only we don't want to share data between servers, this store can